Request Assessment

 MQLs are leads that have shown a higher amount of interest and are definite fits for your company.

-Once you’ve nurtured a lead into becoming an MQL, the goal is to get them to take an action, like booking a meeting or requesting a demo, that indicates they’re ready to start a conversation with sales.
+Once you’ve nurtured a lead into becoming an MQL, the goal is to get them to take action, like booking a meeting or requesting a demo, that indicates they’re ready to start a conversation with sales.

 Once a prospect books (or for some companies, attends) a meeting, they’re an SQL.
 To become an opportunity, they need to show that they’re willing to move forward in the buying process.